 Credit for independent studies may be used to fulfill any curriculum requirement.
 Only four credits of independent study may be taken at one time.
-Graduate students may take no more than nine credits by independent study in their program.
-All independent study courses must have prior approval of the department chair and the associate dean of graduate study.
+No more than 12 credits of independent study may be counted toward graduation requirements.
 Students are responsible for completing an application form that specifies course goals/objectives and projected outcomes, learning strategies and evaluation procedures.
-The proposal must be approved by the advisor, instructor, department chair, and the dean of the college.
+The proposal must be approved by the advisor, instructor, department chair and the dean of the college.
 An independent study application form may be submitted during regular registration times but no later than the end of the second week of classes in a semester.
 Forms are available in the academic advising office, on the web, and the registrar's office.